DataDog/integrations-core/ecs_fargate/README.md

 <!-- xxz tab xxx -->
 <!-- xxz tabs xxx -->

 For all of these examples, you can alternatively populate the `DD_API_KEY` environment variable by referencing the [ARN of a plaintext secret stored in AWS Secrets Manager][7].
-Place the `DD_API_KEY` environment variable under the `containerDefinitions.secrets` section of the task definition file.
+Place the `DD_API_KEY` environment variable under the `containerDefinitions.secrets` section of the job definition file.
 Ensure that the task execution role has the necessary permission to fetch secrets from AWS Secrets Manager.

 #### Create or modify your IAM policy